-For a complete list of JDK 17 URLs visit https://www.oracle.com/javadownload
+For a complete list of scriptable JDK URLs visit https://www.oracle.com/javadownload

-If rather than the latest update of JDK 17 you want to download a particular version, there are corresponding archive URLs that will start working on the day on which that version is released.
+If rather than the latest update of a release you want to download a particular version, there are corresponding archive URLs that will start working on the day on which that version is released.
 The archive URLs use the full version number on the filename to be released and have the word archive instead of latest in the path.

 To download the GA version of JDK 17 you can use:

-The archive releases also have a corresponding archive URL for the checksum.
+The archive releases also have corresponding archive URLs for the checksum.

-Here is a fraction of a sample docker file that will download the latest JDK 17 version as a tar.gz, check the download against it’s checksum, and extract it to
+Here is a fraction of a sample docker file that will download the current JDK 17 version as a tar.gz, check the download against it’s checksum, and extract it to

 ENV JAVA_PKG=https://download.oracle.com/java/17/latest/jdk-17_linux-x64_bin.tar.gz \ JAVA_HOME=/usr/java/jdk-17 RUN set -eux; \ JAVA_SHA256=$(curl "$JAVA_PKG".sha256) ; \ curl --output /tmp/jdk.tgz "$JAVA_PKG" && \ echo "$JAVA_SHA256 */tmp/jdk.tgz" | sha256sum -c; \ mkdir -p "$JAVA_HOME"; \ tar --extract --file /tmp/jdk.tgz --directory "$JAVA_HOME" --strip-components 1

 The JDK 17 latest URLs will work for as long as an up-to-date version of JDK 17 is available under the Oracle No-Fee Terms and Conditions License.
-After September 2024, three years after GA and one year after the next JDK LTS release is available, the latest URLs will cease to work.
-Java SE Subscribers will be able to continue getting updates for JDK 17 other users should have migrated to the next LTS.
+After September 2024, three years after GA and one year after the next JDK LTS release is available, the latest JDK 17 URLs will cease to work.
+Java SE Subscribers will be able to continue getting updates for JDK 17; other users should migrate to the next LTS.